araobp/learning-langchain/README.md

 ### [keyphrase](./keyphrase)

 Use ChromaDB for keyphrase similality search with textacy.
-This code does not use LangChain at all.
+This code use neither LangChain nor OpenAI.

 ## OpenAI API